South Bank Parklands: Restaurants and cafés

+South Bank is a major dining precinct in Brisbane with many restaurants and cafes are situated inside the South Bank Parklands.
+Directly on Streets Beach, South Bank Surf Club was opened by celebrity chef Ben O'Donoghue, and features a seafood menu.
+Immediately adjacent is Live Fire Steak Bar, an al fresco restaurant and function space with modern décor and features craft beers.

 Festivals and events

 The South Bank Parklands host a number of annual cultural events and festivals including the Australia Day Festival, Riverfire and New Year's Eve celebrations.
 In 2009, Riverfire drew more than half a million spectators to the South Bank Parklands.